Most Painful Tattoo Spots

 Have you ever whacked your ankle against the side of the couch or against a recliner in the family room?
-A tattoo on your ankle will hurt worse that that.
-The ankle bone is directly under a very thin layer of skin and when you get an ankle tattoo it can hurt as badly as getting your ribcage tattooed.
+A tattoo on your ankle will hurt worse than that.
+The ankle bone is directly under a very thin layer of skin and when you get an ankle tattoo, it can hurt as badly as getting your ribcage tattooed.

 The nipples are one of the most sensitive parts of the body, so of course getting a tattoo on your nipples is going to hurt.